 • Make repairs right away: Once you find the source of the leak, it is important to make repairs right away to minimize damage.
 You may be able to DIY some repairs while others will require a professional.
 If you have to file a claim, then document the process closely before making any changes.

 • Check your roof regularly: Make sure your roof is in good working order by checking it regularly.
-Check if there are any cracked, damaged or missing shingles and replace them promptly.
+Check if there are any cracked, damaged or missing shingles, and replace them promptly.
 Ensure the chimney and vent pipes are not damaged and the flashing is still tacked in place.

 Should I file a claim for a leaky roof?

-If the cause of your leaky roof is sudden and accidental, there is a good chance it is covered under homeowners insurance.
+If the cause of your leaky roof is sudden and accidental, there is a good chance it is covered by your homeowners insurance.
 However, if the roof leak has been there for some time or is caused by wear and tear, the insurance company will likely deny the claim.
 Damage caused by an excluded peril will not be covered, so you may want to read your home insurance policy before deciding whether to file a claim.

 Also, consider the age of your roof.
 If it is old and needs repairs, there is a chance the claim will be denied.
 If this happens, you may get a remediation letter from your homeowners insurance company requiring your roof be repaired or replaced, or your insurance policy could be canceled or nonrenewed.
+In some states, coverage of roof damage is determined by actual cash value, meaning the roof repair or replacement is subject to depreciation.

 Frequently asked questions